dijkm88/ms1/README.md

 * While testing the website on mobile view, discovered that parallax scrolling wasn't correctly working, therefore put a media query in place to address these issues, and overwritten the parallax scrolling with a static background.
 * While testing on mobile view / mobile phones, discovered that the menu items where larger than expected, therefore adjusted the original idea of a full-screen collapsible menu.
 * While testing the gallery section, discovered that some images did not load properly, adjusted this.
-* Tested the responsiveness of the website across various devices (iPad, android and iPhone)
+* Tested the responsiveness of the website across various devices (iPad, android and iPhone), and adjustments where correctly being displayed, also discovered that I should incorporate that the modal should be hidden for the about section on large screens.
+This will be implemented in a future release.
 * tested the booking form, and applied a browser check to the form.
-Form is responsive and, does not submit until all valid fiels are filled in.
+Form is responsive and, does not submit until all valid fields are filled in, when a field is missing once submit is pressed, it'll take the user to that field.

 ## Deployment ##
 - - - -